NEC4

 • Are records sufficient to justify actual Defined Cost if challenged?

-5. Communications compliance (clause 13)
+5. Communications compliance (Clause 13)

 Clause 13.1 requires that communications which the contract requires are in a form that can be read, copied, and recorded, and are communicated to the correct address stated in the Contract Data.
 A verbal instruction, an email to the wrong person, or a note in meeting minutes does not satisfy clause 13.